Cornell Holloway

-Cornell Holloway (born January 30, 1966) is an American former professional football defensive back.
+Cornell Holloway (born January 30, 1966) is an American former professional football player who was a defensive back in the National Football League (NFL).
 He played for the Indianapolis Colts from 1990 to 1992.
-He was selected by the Cincinnati Bengals in the tenth round of the 1989 NFL draft with the 256th overall pick.
+He played college football for the Pittsburgh Panthers and was selected by the Cincinnati Bengals in the 10th round of the 1989 NFL draft with the 256th overall pick.